-2.4 Language & Immigration
+2.4 Language, Ethnic Origins, Visible Minorities

-Nanaimo has become a more ethnically diverse community over time.
+Nanaimo is becoming a more ethnically diverse community over time.
 Approximately 15% of Nanaimo's total population are immigrants.
-Roughly 74% of the immigrants have been living in Nanaimo for over sixteen years.
+Roughly, 74% of the immigrants have been living in Nanaimo for over sixteen years.